 - Settled Autodesk infringement case at 1x multiplier (not the typical 3 or 4 times MSRP damages some law firms will just cave in to)

-- Challenged a company purporting to be a “compliance firm” on grounds of legal authority to act on behalf of software publisher, and demanding copy of license agreement forcing a TAKE NOTHING case.
+- Challenged a company purporting to be a “compliance firm” on grounds of legal authority to act on behalf of the software publisher, and demanded a copy of the license agreement forcing a TAKE NOTHING case.

-- Client was charged with infringing copyrighted product by purchasing invalid software over the internet.
-We argued the software publisher had no legal rights as Client paid fair market value believing it was purchasing valid legal title to the software from what appeared to be an agent of the software company (ostensible agent).
-Copyright bully was demanding over $80,000.
-Final settlement “TAKE NOTHING.”
+- The client was charged with infringing copyrighted products by purchasing invalid software over the internet.
+We argued the software publisher had no legal rights as the Client paid fair market value believing it was purchasing the valid legal title to the software from what appeared to be an agent of the software company (ostensible agent).
+The copyright bully was demanding over $80,000.
+The final settlement “TAKE NOTHING.”

-- Large mortgage lending company was charged with massive amounts of copyright infringement and software theft.
+- A large mortgage lending company was charged with massive amounts of copyright infringement and software theft.
 Monetary demands from software trade association exceeded $200,000.
 At issue were claims of a large number of unlicensed Microsoft Office products.
-The software was installed by the alleged information and following claims of extortion, aiding and abetting corporate sabotage, the case was eventually dropped after extensive negotiation.
+The software was installed by the alleged information and following claims of extortion, aiding, and abetting corporate sabotage, the case was eventually dropped after extensive negotiation.
 A huge win that saved the company.
 Zero payout.

-- Software company made demand for over $80,000 claiming illegal download and use of program.
+- Software companies made a demand for over $80,000 claiming illegal download and use of programs.
 We disputed this challenging their policing of online vendors.
 Case closed with a “TAKE NOTHING.”

 - Autodesk audit involved multiple unlicensed copies.
-Settlement demand reduced over $10,000.
+Settlement demand was reduced by over $10,000.

-- Autodesk audit letter – after explaining situation audit demand withdrawn and case closed.
+- Autodesk audit letter – after explaining the situation audit demand was withdrawn and the case closed.

 - Software Audit of custom pool enclosures company.
 Autodesk Investigation closed with a “TAKE NOTHING.”